Liposuction

 Recovery after liposuction

-Liposculpture is not painful and most patients go back to work within 48 hours.
+Discomfort levels after liposuction vary among individuals.
+Most patients experience mild to moderate discomfort, and many return to work within a few days, depending on the extent of the procedure and their personal recovery rate.
 Please note that you have to wear compression garments for 4 weeks after surgery.
 This is an essential part of your recovery.
 It reduces excessive skin from sagging and will enhance and maintain the new contour.

 You may feel some mild discomfort and bruising on the first day.
 You won’t need to stay overnight at the hospital.